TryBayes/LemmaForLatex/README.md

 If you are upgrading from a previous version of Overleaf, please see the [Release Notes section on the Wiki](https://github.com/overleaf/overleaf/wiki#release-notes) for all of the versions between your current version and the version you are upgrading to.

+## OAuth configuration

+Looking to enable OAuth logins or personal access tokens?
+Follow the step-by-step instructions in [`doc/oauth-setup.md`](doc/oauth-setup.md).
+The guide covers the new environment variables (`OVERLEAF_ENABLE_OAUTH`, `OVERLEAF_OAUTH_PROVIDERS_FILE` / `OVERLEAF_OAUTH_PROVIDERS_JSON`), registering OAuth clients via the included scripts, and any additional service-level tweaks you might need.
+Start from [`config/oauth-providers.example.json`](config/oauth-providers.example.json), copy it somewhere outside the repo, and swap in your own client IDs and secrets.

 ## Overleaf Docker Image

 This repo contains two dockerfiles, [`Dockerfile-base`](server-ce/Dockerfile-base), which builds the